Norfolk Southern Railway: Conrail purchase

 The system grew with the acquisition of over half of Conrail.
 The Consolidated Rail Corporation (Conrail) was an 11000 mi system formed in 1976 from the Penn Central Railroad (1968–1976), and five other ailing northeastern railroads that were conveyed into it, forming a government-financed corporation.
 Conrail was perhaps the most controversial conglomerate in corporate history.
 Penn Central itself was created by merging three venerable rivals—the Pennsylvania Railroad (PRR, 1846), the New York Central Railroad (NYC, 1831), and the New York, New Haven & Hartford Railroad (NYNH&H, 1872)—as well as some smaller competitors.
-In 1980, Conrail became profitable after the Staggers Act largely deregulated the U.S. railroad industry.
+In 1980, Conrail became profitable after the Staggers Act largely deregulated the US railroad industry.

-When the U.S. government offered up Conrail for sale in 1983, Norfolk Southern was one of the 18 bidders to make offers.
+When the US government offered up Conrail for sale in 1983, Norfolk Southern was one of the 18 bidders to make offers.
 The government decided the NS offer was the best choice, and by 1985 had begun planning to sell Conrail to NS.
 Extensive opposition from competitors, particularly CSX, persuaded the government that selling Conrail to one railroad would create too powerful of a company.
 As an alternative, Conrail leader (and former Southern Railway CEO) L. Stanley Crane proposed an initial public offering to privatize the company, which was ultimately carried out in 1987 instead of a sale to one operator.

 NS again expressed interest in a Conrail purchase in 1994, but this time Conrail publicly stated it had no interest in selling to another company.
 The company began to reconsider this stance after several expansion initiatives failed.
 After confidential discussions, Conrail and CSX made a surprise announcement in October 1996 that CSX would acquire the company.
 Norfolk Southern was unwilling to let a CSX purchase go through, beginning a bidding war between the two competitors that was only resolved in January 1997 when an agreement was reached to split Conrail.

 NS and CSX applied to the Surface Transportation Board (STB) for authority to purchase, divide, and operate the assets of Conrail in June 1997.
 On June 8, 1998, the STB approved the NS-CSX application, effective August 22, 1998.
 NS acquired 58% of Conrail assets, including about 7200 mi of track, most of which was part of the former Pennsylvania Railroad.
 CSX got the remaining 42%.
 NS began operating its trains on its portion of the former Conrail network on June 1, 1999, closing out the 1990s merger era.